How To Deal With Uncertainty

 The past few years have been the most difficult years of my life.

-• I had a baby and stopped working to dedicate myself to motherhood full-time — fully breastfeeding, caring for my baby, and caring for the household, with no family help.
+• I had a baby and stopped working to dedicate myself to motherhood full-time, with no family help.

-• My mother-in-law had a painful struggle with a rare illness for 18 months, during which my husband became deeply involved in her care, until she passed away.
+• My mother-in-law had a painful struggle with a rare illness for 18 months, during which my family became deeply involved in her care, until she passed away.

 • COVID happened which made raising a baby and caring for the ill much more difficult than it already is.

-• For the past decade, I faced worsening health problems that medical professionals had no answer for, that had me bouncing from doctor to doctor, that I later found out — after years of searching for answers on my own — are likely linked to dental work done on me from young, from toxic mercury fillings to a root canal.
+• For the past decade, I faced worsening health problems that medical professionals had no answer for, that I later found out — after years of searching for answers on my own — are due to dental work that I had when I was young, including mercury fillings and a root canal, leading to heavy metal poisoning and other issues.

-• My husband faced continual health and personal issues that I supported him through.
+• My husband faced health and personal issues that I supported him through, that we later found out were due to dental work he had as a kid as well, specifically mercury fillings.

-• There were persistent conflicts in my blood family that I later found out were coming from a toxic in-law who was sowing discord in the family.
-I also realized things about my mother that greatly disappointed me, that I realized were the cause of many of my struggles growing up as a child.
+• I faced repeated conflicts in my blood family that I later found out were coming from a toxic family-in-law who was sowing discord in the family.

 • Finally, after a two-year delay due to COVID, my husband and I moved overseas with our baby, without a job or long-term housing, where we had to move from place to place and live in day-to-day uncertainty about our future as he worked on finding a job (and eventually did).